stcarrez/ada-awa/awa/docs/index.md

 Ada Web Application is a framework to build a Web Application in Ada 2012.
-The framework provides several ready to use and extendable modules that are common to many web application.
+The framework provides several ready to use and extendable modules that are common to many web applications.
 This includes the login, authentication, users, permissions, managing comments, tags, votes, documents, images.
 It provides a complete blog, question and answers and a wiki module.